Goziechukwu/Java-Python-Diff-Quiz/README.md

-# Java-Python-Diff-Quiz
+# JavaScript-Python-Diff-Quiz

-Java-Python-Diff-Quiz is an online-quiz site that hopes to help people clearly know the differences between JavaScript and Python in terms of their features and applications, through testing the user in a short-quiz about their differences.
+JavaScript-Python-Diff-Quiz is an online-quiz site that hopes to help people clearly know the differences between JavaScript and Python in terms of their features and applications, through testing the user in a short-quiz about their differences.
 The site will be targeted towards all kinds of people, but especially towards software developers and computer scientists who would want to know what language (JavaScript or Python) would be more appropriate for use in a particular design target.
-Java-Python-Diff-Quiz will be useful in making the user get a good grasp of the features, ecosystems, libraries and strengths of both languages which will aid the user in making an informed decision on what language to use for the specific targeted of design.
+JavaScript-Python-Diff-Quiz will be useful in making the user get a good grasp of the features, ecosystems, libraries and strengths of both languages which will aid the user in making an informed decision on what language to use for the specific targeted of design.

-## Using Java-Python-Diff-Quiz
+## Using JavaScript-Python-Diff-Quiz

-Upon visiting Java-Python-Diff-Quiz's website, the user will see a prompt to input a username for the quiz in a form at the top left of the screen.
+Upon visiting JavaScript-Python-Diff-Quiz's website, the user will see a prompt to input a username for the quiz in a form at the top left of the screen.
 Below the prompt, at the center of the page, the user sees the first quiz question.
 The website is a single page and is responsive to all device sizes and works effectively on all types of browsers.

 <img src="./assets/images/responsiveness-screenshot.png" alt="Responsiveness Screenshot">